NordicSemiconductor/asset-tracker-cloud-docs/docs/device-simulator-ui/Simulator.rst

     :local:
     :depth: 2

-The CLI provides a software implementation of Cat Tracker for testing purposes.
+The CLI provides a software implementation of a nRF9160-based asset tracker for testing purposes.
 It allows the verification of the cloud configuration.
 This feature is also used for testing the nRF Asset Tracker using continuous integration.